King's (New Brunswick federal electoral district)

 King's was a federal electoral district in New Brunswick, Canada, that was represented in the House of Commons of Canada from 1867 to 1904.

-It was created by the British North America Act of 1867.
+It was created by the British North America Act 1867.
 It was abolished in 1903 when it was merged into King's and Albert riding.
 It consisted of the County of King's.

 Members of Parliament

-This riding elected the following Members of Parliament:
+This riding elected the following members of Parliament: